TheAdamBC/Community/developer_challenge/p2p/README.md

 - Use any npm modules you think would be useful.

+- We are particularly interested in knowing which npm module you'll use to implement the Peer-to-peer (P2P) messaging feature.
+We use IPFS.
+To your credit you could use another P2P communication module that you find better.

 ### HOW IT SHOULD WORK:

-- Take a look at the app's skeleton: http://Github.com/TheAdamBC/Community/Developer_Challenge/P2P
+- Take a look at the app's skeleton: https://github.com/TheAdamBC/Community/tree/main/developer_challenge/p2p

 - The app's design MUST be decentralized in a peer to peer computing network.
 The 10 individuals should each download the application via a Github repository, install dependencies (npm install), then connect to Liz's computer via a network (internet, LAN or broadband wireless network - depending on your preference), and start the computation.